 - Involving committee members and the broader community in the activities of the CSW;

 - Establishing a communication network including a website; and

 - Creating outreach and learning opportunities for women in UTHealth to interact.

 - Supporting the advancement of women within UTHealth and the affiliated health care institutions and the community by:

 - Assisting in dissemination of information about site-specific activities to the larger UTHealth community;

 - Improving communication and efficient use of resources throughout the UTHealth community.

-- Provide the university President with ongoing information and recommendations for change, to improve the status of women faculty, staff and students at UTHealth.
+- Provide the university's executive leadership with ongoing information and recommendations for change, to improve the status of women faculty, staff and students at UTHealth.